Day 2 NFL Mock Draft: Patriots take Mason Rudolph, Cowboys find WR and every pick for Rounds 2 and 3

 58. Atlanta Falcons

 Braden Smith, G, Auburn.
 Hard to pass on Maurice Hurst, but I think medical issues could cause him to fall.
-The Falcons might be looking DT in a round our two, but adding a guard upgrade here makes sense.
+The Falcons might be looking DT in a round or two, but adding a guard upgrade here makes sense.

 59. San Francisco 49ers (from NO)